 The Camino De Santiago is the ancient Pilgrimage trail of St James with its source in many countries and ending up at the Camino de Santiago de Compostela in Northern Spain.

 On this section we will be following thetraditional first part of the French Way (Camino Frances) starting from St Jean Pied de Port in the Pyrenees and going as far as Estella with a rest day in Pamplona.

-Meet at Dublin Airport and fly to Biarritz, Pickup at the Airport and travel to St Jean de Port.
+Meet your guide at Dublin Airport and fly to Biarritz, Pickup at the Airport and travel to St Jean de Port.
 This town is the ancient capital of the Basque region with a great medieval atmosphere in its narrow streets.
-When we arrive here we will take a look about the town, get our passports stamped and start our walk along the Camino.
-We will be taking what is called the Napoleon Route named after the Great French General, the way he would take his troops into Spain.
-This is the steeper of the route options but the most scenic and once we get into Orisson there will be plenty of time to rest the legs and relax.
+When we arrive here and book into our accommodation we will have some time to look about the town and get our Camino passports stamped.
+Then we can relax and enjoy a meal before organising ourselves for the start of our walk in the morning.

 Day 3: Burguete – Zubiri: – 22Km

 Today’s walk will be a mix of woodland and open countryside and we are still at a height of about 900m so there is still a lot more down than up to go.
 It is also mainly quite track with very little road.
 We will be crossing the Puente de la Rabia (medieval bridge) so called because it was believed that any animal led 3 times around the central arch would be cured of rabies.
 Zubiri itself has a population of approx 400 and has grocery shop, bank and church.

 (Luggage Transfer To Zubiri)